milvus-io/milvus/README.md

 ## Contribution guidelines

 Contributions are welcomed and greatly appreciated.
-If you want to contribute to Milvus, please read our [contribution guidelines](CONTRIBUTING.md).
+Please read our [contribution guidelines](CONTRIBUTING.md) for detailed contribution workflow.
 This project adheres to the [code of conduct](CODE_OF_CONDUCT.md) of Milvus.
 By participating, you are expected to uphold this code.

 We use [GitHub issues](https://github.com/milvus-io/milvus/issues/new/choose) to track issues and bugs.
 For general questions and public discussions, please join our community.